19hours/sg-statutes/Acts/Financial Advisers Act.md

 (b) offences under any subsidiary legislation made under this Act where it is expressly provided in the subsidiary legislation that subsection (1) shall not apply to those offences.

+[15/2003]

 (3) Where an individual is convicted of an offence under this Act by virtue of section 83, he shall be liable to the fine or imprisonment or both as prescribed for that offence and subsection (1) shall not apply.

-(4) In this section, “body corporate” excludes a limited liability partnership within the meaning of the Limited Liability Partnerships Act 2005.
+(4) In this section, “body corporate” excludes a limited liability partnership within the meaning of the Limited Liability Partnerships Act (Cap.
+163A).

-[5/2005 wef 11/04/2005]
+[5/2005]

+[SF Bill, Clause 333]

 ### Composition of offences